webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-anyof"></a>
 #### anyOf

-`Rule::anyOf` allows specifying "pass if any one of the rule sets is satisfied".
-For example, the following rule means `username` is either an email address or an alphanumeric string with underscores/dashes of at least 6 characters:
+`Rule::anyOf` allows specifying "satisfy any one rule set".
+For example, the following rule means `username` must be either an email address or an alphanumeric/underscore/dash string of at least 6 characters:

 ```php
 use support\validation\Rule;